 Total emissions are down, emissions in most sectors of our economy are decreasing while “pollution” from households is increasing.
 Additionally, two of the sectors where emissions are going up, agriculture and fishing are being provided with “relief” from carbon pricing.

 In this context, the mental gymnastics required to make any sense of the carbon tax backstop being imposed by the federal government in New Brunswick are enough to give anyone a migraine.

-Starting on April 1st, prices at the pumps will go up by 4.42 cents per litre.
+On April 1st, prices at the pumps went up by 4.42 cents per litre.
 The federal government’s plan is to provide households with a rebate when they complete their income taxes to offset the increased gas tax.
-Next year most households will get a rebate cheque and some will get more than it cost them in increased energy costs.
+Households are getting a rebate when they complete their income taxes and some will get more than it cost them in increased energy costs.
 For small and medium businesses, it’s another story.
 While paying almost half of the net fuel surcharge they will have to apply to a yet to be defined program funded with approximately 7% of the total revenues collected from the carbon tax.
 It’s supposed to be 10%, but because some households will get more through rebate cheques the federal government decided businesses would pay for this household “bonus”.

 In other words, this is the situation in New Brunswick.
 Households whose greenhouse gas emissions are increasing will get a rebate cheque to offset the carbon tax.
 Small-and medium-sized businesses, where greenhouse gas emissions are going down, will be forced to pay a disproportionate amount of the increased price on carbon while jumping through hoops to access a sliver of the funding.

 Is this federal public policy well-conceived for New Brunswick or does it sound like up is down, left is right?